jaldabaoth-code/Jobpermut/README.md

 * WARNING : This app use [Open Route Service](https://openrouteservice.org/) API, you also need to get an API key from this service
 * WARNING : This app use [Pole emploi ROMEv1](https://pole-emploi.io/data/api/rome) API, you also need to get an API key from this service

-### Installation
+### Steps

 If you meet the prerequisites, you can proceed to the installation of the project

-1. Clone the project from [Github](https://github.com/WildCodeSchool/orleans-202103-php-project-jobpermut/)
+1. Clone the repo from GitHub : `git clone git@github.com:jaldabaoth-code/Jobpermut.git`
-2. Go in the project folder
+2. Enter the directory : `cd Jobpermut`
 3. Open with your code editor
 4. Run `composer install` to install PHP dependencies
 5. Run `yarn install` to install JS dependencies